 Sample collection, DNA extraction & sequencing

 To obtain sequencing data, we sampled adipose fin clips from 24 female and 24 male captive-bred individuals reared within the refuge colony at the UC Davis Fish Conservation and Culture Laboratory (FCCL).
 Each fish was sexually identified through dissection or gametic expression.
-DNA was extracted using the Qiagen DNEasy 96 Blood & Tissue Kit (Cat No/ID: 69504) as per the manufacturer’s protocol with one modification, eluting in 100uL of H2O rather than the proprietary AE Buffer included with the kit.
+DNA was extracted using the Qiagen DNEasy 96 Blood & Tissue Kit (Cat No/ID: 69504) as per the manufacturer’s protocol with one modification, eluting in 100uL of deionized water rather than the proprietary AE Buffer included with the kit.
 Because prior analyses attempting to identify sex markers with RAD-sequencing using the Sbf1 restriction enzyme did not produce loci diagnostic of sex, we used the Pst1 restriction enzyme to increase the breadth of sampled sites.
 RAD-sequencing libraries were prepared according to Ali et al. (2016) and sequenced with 150 bp paired-end reads on an Illumina HiSeq 4000 sequencer.

 RAD-sequencing data was used for the genome-wide association study, and depth analysis, and female and male 10X Genomics linked-read sequencing data generated for the de novo genome assembly were used for k-mer analyses.
 We aligned raw RAD-sequencing data to each reference genome using bwa v0.7.17-r1188 (Li & Durbin, 2009) and samtools v1.9 (Li et al., 2009) using an inhouse bash script (https://raw.githubusercontent.com/shannonekj/ngs_scripts/master/align_RAD_2019.sh).
 In short, we sorted reads, filled in mate coordinates and insert size fields, and removed duplicate reads to obtain a filtered dataset for subsequent analyses.